allenai/discoveryworld/README-USERSTUDY.md

 ## Step 2: Playing
 ### 2.1 Tutorial

-Please complete the first scenario, "Tutorial", first, and give the completion code at the end to the experimenter.
+In order to familiarize yourself with DiscoverWorld, you should complete the first scenario called "Tutorial".
+In that scenario, you will learn how to move your character around, open containers, manipulate items, interact with devices, and dialog with another character.

+*Completing the tutorial is mandatory.
+While playing it, watch out for a completion code that you need to give to the experimenter.*

 ### 2.2 Selecting a scenario

 DiscoveryWorld contains a number of scenarios, which are shown on a menu when you run the user study.
 Currently the following are officially supported:
 ```
+Tutorial
 Combinatorial Chemistry
 Archaeology Dig
 Plant Nutrients